 The dual structure is also flexible, to accommodate a variety of student goals and outcomes.
 Some students might choose to pursue a less deep path in the disciplinary specialization while focusing more on developing broad expertise in the questions underlying the interdisciplinary community— and in that case the outcome can be a powerful kind of integrative education for students whose goal is not graduate school or specialized study, which is where a great many careers and life paths lie.
 This approach allows for a highly integrative, team-based approach to problem solving and knowledge acquisition.
 For students oriented towards graduate study, the integrative and out-looking approach in the interdisciplinary community broadens and enriches their deeper specialist expertise, which will be increasingly attractive to 21st century graduate admissions committees.
 A student with deep expertise who also has interacted in a significant, deep way with an interdisciplinary group focused on big questions will be more, not less, appealing to graduate schools or other specialty pursuits.
 For certain disciplines, students oriented towards graduate school may also need to use some electives, guided independent studies, online courses and Study Abroad courses to deepen expertise beyond the seven courses required for the disciplinary specialization.

-- Material Science with a specialization in Physics
+- material science with a focus in physics

-- Environmental Science with a specialization in Biology
+- environmental science with a focus in chemistry

-- Global China Studies with a specialization in Language
+- global China studies with a focus in history

 Sample Majors: Interdisciplinary and Disciplinary Components